NumerairX/Halve/_posts/2018-12-22-Bayesian Struggles-Why-We-Need-Conjugate-Prior.md

-**How did we come to realize that we might need something called conjugate prior**?
+## How did we come to realize that we might need something called conjugate prior?

 Consider the example given by Bayes himself in his 1763 paper: let us roll a ball along unit interval $[0,1]$ with uniform probability of stopping anywhere in between.
 This ball finally stopped at distance $\theta$ and we then throw this ball for $n$ times.
 Denote the number of times ball stops before reaching $\theta$ as $x$, what can we learn about $\theta$ now (aka what is $p(\theta|x)$)?